ekmartinez/Linux_Notes/Installation/Arch_Linux/Virtualization/Ova_To_Qcow2.md

 # Convert OVA to qcow2

-Here are the instructions on how to convert an ova image into a to qcow2 disk image
+Here are the instructions on how to convert an ova image into a to qcow2 disk image.

 **Terms**